 The researchers concluded a broad “cultural curriculum” conveyed through media images, corporate advertising, and shared information has a far greater effect on what is learned about people in history than do textbooks and classes in schools.
 Assuming Wineburg's study were repeated today, it is likely that while one or two names might change, the responses of students would still be based largely on media images and stereotypes.

 Ommitted from the lists are highly consequential African American inventors and political leaders as well as leaders from other marginalized groups in U.S. history and society.
 Benjamin Banneker and George Washington Carver are two Black leaders who deserve wider recognition for their achievements.

 Benjamin Banneker was a free Black astronomer, mathematician, surveyor, author, and farmer who was part of the commission which made the original survey of Washington, D.C. in 1791.

 Benjamin Banneker was "a man of many firsts" (Washington Interdependence Council, 2017, para.
 1).
-In the decades before and after the American Revolution, he made the first striking clock made of indigenous American parts, he was the first to track the 17-year locust cycle, and he was among the first farmers to employ crop rotation to improve yield.
+In the decades before and after the American Revolution, he was the first to track the 17-year locust cycle, and he was among the first farmers to employ crop rotation to improve yield.